 It’s 9:06 PM.
 I’m staring down the barrel of another failed project.
 This whole nightmare started in 2009 when I graduated into an economy where all the once-valuable skills of my Network Administration degree (with a focus on Linux!) were now outsourced to “software as a service”—like Google Apps and Amazon Web Services—and to other countries where labor exploitation was more blatant.
 This was right after the economy went into a generation-defining nosedive.
 The economists claim the economy has seen a full recovery and then some, but I don’t know anyone who feels whole.
 Their definitions need work.

 But not really.
 It’s not enough to move for better job opportunities.
 All the “beginner” jobs here are taken by retirees who discovered the party and businesses they supported for decades screwed them over.
 I can’t even muster a “fuck you, grandma.”
 I’m not that bitter.
 Yet.
-Whine about the “War on Christmas” as I pay for my toffee snickerdoodles while Republicans raid Social Security and FEMA for vanity projects like wars and walls some more, then maybe I can learn to hate you the way you hate “millennials,” whatever that is.
+Whine more about the “War on Christmas” as I pay for my toffee snickerdoodles.
+All while Republicans raid Social Security and FEMA for vanity projects like wars and walls, with the help of Democrats “compromising” right over the edge, then maybe I can learn to hate you the way you hate “millennials,” whatever that is.
 I’ve already resolved to use the self checkout next time and forever after.
 Blame yourself.